Arda Turan: Charity

 Turan is also known for his humanitarian work, especially in the helping of sick children.

 On 11 May 2014, Turan was announced as a goodwill ambassador for the Khojaly massacre.
 His ambassador activities are aimed to raise awareness about this issue and promoting world peace.

 Media

 In January 2010, Turan was voted as the third-most popular European footballer of 2009, as well as the 14th-most popular footballer in the world, by the International Federation of Football History & Statistics (IFFHS).
 He was featured on the cover of the video game FIFA 15 in Turkey.
-Together with, at the time teammate, Lionel Messi.
+Together with his future teammate Lionel Messi.

 Politics

 Turan is known for his long-standing support of President of Turkey Recep Tayyip Erdoğan.

+Personal life

+Turan is of Albanian descent through his mother.

+Turan has commentated on UEFA Europa League matches throughout his football commentary career.
+He shared his views on the matchup between Shakhtar Donetsk and Beşiktaş in 2025.